Change Management Communication Tips: Field-Tested Top 3

 2. Accentuate the Positive

-Because major organizational change takes time, you need to inspire your troops to the cause.
+Because major organizational change takes time, you need to inspire people to the cause.
 People need to believe that the extra effort is worth it.
 While you should not sugarcoat the inherent risks, be crystal clear about how the change will specifically improve the status quo at the individual, team, and organizational levels.

-3. Invite Employee Feedback and Active Participation
+3. Invite Employee Feedback and Foster Active Participation

 The Bottom Line